dashbird/site/content/blog/how-to-monitor-serverless-projects.md

 ---
-title: "Track Performance and Errors of a Serverless project"
+title: "How to Track Perfromance and Errors of a Serverless Project"
 description: List of benefits and a quick walkthrough for setting up a monitoring dashboard for your Serverless project.
 date: 2017-12-18
 frontImage: "18-12-2017/thumb.png"